 Coping and support

-If you're living with a seizure disorder, you may feel anxious or stressed about what your future holds.
-Stress can affect your mental health, so it's important to talk with your health care professional about your feelings and seek ways you can find help.
+Stress due to living with a seizure disorder can affect your mental health.
+It's important to talk with your health care provider about your feelings and seek ways you can find help.

 Your family members can provide much-needed support.
-Tell them what you know about your seizure disorder.
+Tell them what you know about your seizures.
 Let them know they can ask you questions, and be open to conversations about their worries.
-Help them understand your condition by sharing any educational materials or other resources that your health care professional has given you.
+Help them understand your condition by sharing educational materials or other resources that your health care professional has given you.

-Meet with your supervisor and talk about your seizure disorder and how it affects you.
+Meet with your supervisor and talk about your seizures and how they affect you.
 Discuss what you need from your supervisor or co-workers if a seizure happens while at work.
-Consider talking with your co-workers about seizure disorders — you can widen your support system and bring about acceptance and understanding.
+Consider talking with your co-workers about seizures.
+This will help widen your support system and bring about acceptance and understanding.

 You're not alone